Supply Chain

 What does all of this mean from a financing perspective?
 Quite simply, any online SMB can exert greater control over their supply chain as soon as they want to.
 Because new eCommerce supply-chain management tools and solutions are non-physical, they are extremely affordable and scalable, meaning they can be invested in as soon as there is the will to do so.

 Online retailers of any size can keep their attention on their supply-chain happenings with more affordable tools than ever that streamline what used to be extremely labor-intensive data crunching.
+Effective inventory management software and ERP systems are enabling ecommerce businesses to streamline procurement, warehousing, and replenishment activities with minimal human input.

 Almost any quantifiable measurement can be tracked and analyzed with up-to-the-minute contextual relevancy, which gives you an enormous advantage over your competitors who are still locked into old, time-consuming methods simply because they are too bootstrapped to invest in modern solutions.
+By leveraging automation and accurate forecasting, online business owners can respond more quickly to shifts in consumer demand, adjust pricing, and avoid stockouts or overstock scenarios.

 If you compare even just the labor costs of conducting comprehensive market and supply-chain analyses, the pressure to automate as many of those processes as possible becomes clear.
+Modern ecommerce platforms make it easy to integrate these tools with fulfillment centers and third-party logistics providers to enhance efficiency across the entire supply chain.

 That's why many supply-chain management tools pay for themselves immediately, as eCommerce business owners can allocate some of their brightest employees in more efficient ways – like putting that automated market data to use and capitalizing on it.

 If a lack of sufficient IT equipment, logistics and analysis software, or any other supply-chain management tool is holding you back, it will be hard to break the cycle of time-consuming manual processes.
+Fortunately, ecommerce funding options like revenue-based financing or merchant cash advances can help secure these essential tools without requiring a personal guarantee or perfect credit score.

 These are simple investments that pay for themselves almost immediately, and investment strategies for eCommerce SMBs are now possible so that funds can be repaid in proportion to your actual (not projected) sales.
 Securing financing for even expensive eCommerce investments is now easier than ever – and software-based solutions for supply-chain management are even more obtainable.

+Optimizing logistics and supply chain strategy not only improves operational costs but also drives customer satisfaction through better delivery times and fulfillment accuracy.
 Logistics, shipping, customer service, supplier comparisons, and in fact any quantifiable measure can better guide the online retailer as they make decisions about their supply chain.
 They can only make those decisions, though, if they have the time and the bandwidth to use that data the majority of the time, not simply manually compile it.

 Automated supply-chain management tools have far-reaching impacts on productivity that have collateral benefits on the accuracy of order management processes (both up- and down-stream), which results in stronger relationships with both vendors and customers.
 These are the two links that most immediately affect your business, and it's all just a small investment away.